Jeropeesee-Bashan/JMahjong/README.md

 ```

 ## Project status
-JMahjong is in early development and I'm not sure if I'm going to work on it in
+The project is in early development and I'm not sure if I'm going to work on it in
 the future.

 ## License
-JMahjong's source code is licensed under GNU General Public License, version 3.
+The source code is licensed under GNU General Public License, version 3.